Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Introduction

 \subsection{Anti-de Sitter polyhedra}

-We are interested in hyperideal polyhedra, given by following definition, which extends the notion of ideal polyhedra in $\AdS$.
-It uses the projective model (still denoted by $\AdS$ for simplicity) described above.
+We are interested in the notion of hyperideal polyhedra, given by the following definition, which extends the notion of ideal polyhedra in $\AdS$.

 Note that the polyhedra we consider throughout the paper are \emph{convex} in $\RP^3$ (i.e. they are contained in an affine chart of $\RP^3$ and are convex in that affine chart).
+A polyhedron in $\RP^3$ is \emph{non-degenerate} if its boundary bounds a non-empty (3-dimensional) domain in $\RP^3$, otherwise, it is \emph{degenerate} (in this case the polyhedron is a two-sided polygon and its boundary is identified with the two copies of the polygon glued along the union of its edges).

-\begin{definition} A (convex) hyperideal polyhedron in $\AdS$ is the intersection of $\AdS$ with a convex polyhedron $P'$ in $\mathbb{RP}^3$ whose vertices are all outside of $\AdS$ and whose edges all pass through $\AdS$. \end{definition}
+\begin{definition} A (convex) hyperideal polyhedron in $\AdS$ is the intersection of $\AdS$ with a convex polyhedron $P'$ in $\mathbb{RP}^3$ whose vertices are all outside of $\AdS$ and whose edges all intersect $\AdS$. \end{definition}

 It is clear that ideal polyhedra are special cases of hyperideal polyhedra.
-Without causing confusion, when we talk about the vertices, edges, faces and 1-skeleton of a hyperideal polyhedron $P$, we always mean the corresponding vertices, edges, faces and 1-skeleton of the polyhedron $P'$ in $\mathbb{RP}^3$ with $P'\cap \AdS=P$, and we will sometimes consider $P'$ as a ``hyperideal AdS polyhedron''.
+Without causing confusion, when we talk about the vertices, edges, faces and 1-skeleton of a hyperideal polyhedron $P$, we always mean the corresponding vertices, edges, faces and 1-skeleton of the polyhedron $P'$ in $\mathbb{RP}^3$ with $P'\cap\AdS=\mathnormal{P}$, and we will sometimes consider $P'$ as a ``hyperideal AdS polyhedron''.

-Let $v$ be a vertex of a hyperideal polyhedron $P$ in $\AdS$.
-We say that $v$ is \emph{ideal} if $v$ lies on $\partial\AdS$.
+Let $v$ be a vertex of a hyperideal AdS polyhedron.
+We say that $v$ is \emph{ideal} if $v$ lies on the boundary of $\AdS$.
 We say that $v$ is \emph{strictly hyperideal} if $v$ lies outside of the closure of $\AdS$ in $\mathbb{RP}^3$.
-A hyperideal polyhedron $P$ in $\AdS$ is said to be \emph{ideal} (resp. \emph{strictly hyperideal}) if all the vertices of $P$ are ideal (resp. strictly hyperideal).
+A hyperideal AdS polyhedron is said to be \emph{ideal} (resp. \emph{strictly hyperideal}) if all its vertices are ideal (resp. strictly hyperideal).